Canon 5D Mark III vs Nikon D750

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark III does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV, while the D750 was followed by the Nikon D780.
+Both the 5D Mark III and the D750 have been discontinued, but can regularly be found used on eBay.
+The 5D Mark III was replaced by the Canon 5D Mark IV, while the D750 was followed by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Nikon D750 Manual.